VincentGurgul/transformers/3_Text_Generation/README.md

 From the empirical results, we can see that the BLEU scores from all models and all datasets are essentially zero.
 BLEU was originally developed to evaluate machine translation, with values closer to one representing more similar texts and to zero otherwise.
 The aim of BLEU score is to gauge the similarity between the generated and the reference text.
 Yet, given that the develpoment of the text is not controlled in random text generation, the generated text can be grammatically correct and makes perfect sense but still receives a bad score - due to the generation of a complete different content, as we see from the results of netflix-GPT2.
 Clearly, despite its popularity among natural language processing tasks, the metric cannot appropriately reflect the model performance in our case.
 Consequently, we utilized the [`language_tool_python`](https://pypi.org/project/language-tool-python/) package to measure how many grammar errors are carried by the generated text.
 On top of that, given that lyrics don't necesarrily have strict grammar structures, we took a subset of the grammar error, the number of misspelling, for a better understanding on the lyrics generation.

 With the rate of grammar errors and misspellings, we observed the followings.
 First, GPT2 outperfroms the RNN model for two out of three datasets, with the average rate of grammar errors and misspellings from the GPT2-generated text being lower than the RNN-generated one.
 Second, the performance of the generation highly depends on the fine-tuning dataset.
 The results from GPT2 show high variations in terms of grammatical structures, with netflix model comprising nearly no grammar mistakes and misspellings, and the lyrcis carrying a high rate of mistakes.
 Two highly possible reasons for this are the informal writing-style of lytics text and the mingling of non-English part of lyrics into the dataset.
 Both characteristics of the lyrics dataset give rise to the poor performance indication, whereas this doesn't necessarily mean the generation has low quality.
 Further research on a better metric for this kind of "loose-structured" and "mixed-language" text is needed to give a more objective judgement on the text quality.

+Besides, we need to point out that the RNN model in the experiment was a chracter-based model, while the GPT2 generates per token, which is not based on character level.
+This might as well have an impact on the fairness of the comparison between the two models.
+For a stricter experiment in the future, an RNN model based on the same tokenizer as GPT2 might be desired.

 ## 6. Conclusion